blancosilva/blancosilva.github.io/presentations.md

 ---

 Feel free to download any of my presentations.
-You may find a complete list in my github repository [<a href="https://github.com/blancosilva/Presentations">github/blancosilva/Presentations/</a>].
+You may find a complete list in the github repository [<a href="https://github.com/blancosilva/Presentations">github/blancosilva/Presentations/</a>].
 Or click on each image below to access the corresponding documents.

 <table style="border-width:1px;" width="100%">
 <tbody>